ferroelectrics/topoex/README.md

 Use the values of Ginzburg-Landau expansion coefficients that suit the choosen material.

 Please note that you need to generate the supporting mesh using for example the [gmsh](https://gmsh.info/) package.

+Please, consult the documentation in tex file for greater level of technical details.